xta0/Github-Webhook/README.md

 ## Github-Webhook

 A Simple Node.js server for handling Github webhooks.
-This project demonstrates a way of how to implement CI for Jekyll.
+This project also demonstrates a way of how to implement CI for Jekyll.

 ### Core Components